brendonthiede/2019-02-lansing-devops-meetup-hands-on/README.md

 ### Node Tests

 There are both Unit Tests and Functional Tests.
 The unit tests run against a localhost server on port 4000 and can be run to output to the console, or to create JUnit output as a file.
 Typically, for local development you would want to run the unit tests with console output and in a CI environment, you would want the JUnit output.
 Functional tests run against a running instance of the app.
 For local development you would most likely run against the app running at http://localhost:3000 while the functional tests that run as part of the deployment process run against the URL for the deployed environment.
+Note that you will need to run the Application npm install prior to running the unit tests as below.

 #### Unit tests with console output